tonethar/IGME-430-Fall-2024/exercises/8-passing-params-in-express.md

   - check the node.js terminal, you should see `id=4` logged out
 - In the browser (or Postman) head to http://localhost:3000/quotes/?index=4
   - check the node.js terminal, you should see `id=undefined` logged out
   - Why?
-Because we never passed in a value for `id`
+Because we never passed in a value for `id`, and our code is ignoring `?index=4`
 - If you want to see ALL the query params logged out:
   - add `console.log('req.query=', req.query);`
   - head to http://localhost:3000/quotes/?id=4&param2=value2&param3=value3&param4=value4